gezb/homelab/README.md

-# IAC and Gitops for my k8s cluster run by Talo
+# IAC and Gitops for my k8s cluster run by Talos Linux

 Still very much WIP at this point...